Pet Dental Health Month

 When there's plaque buildup, your pet's immune system sends white blood cells to try to eliminate or neutralize the bacteria.

-Diagnosing and Treating Dental Disease
+Diagnosis and Treatment of Dental Disease

 If you suspect your pet is suffering from dental disease, your veterinarian can perform a complete oral examination.
 Once the disease is diagnosed, a dental treatment plan will be created.